 The team added a layer of L-glutathione, a naturally occurring chemical that’s sold as an antioxidant dietary supplement, to the solar cells.
 This layer extended the cell’s lifetime and improved its efficiency while still allowing enough sunlight to reach the plants in a greenhouse prototype.

 Organic solar cells tend to degrade faster than inorganic ones because sunlight can cause them to oxidize and lose electrons.
-But the addition of the L-glutathione prevented the other materials in the solar cell from oxidizing, which kept the cells at over 80% efficiency even after 1,000 hours of continuous use – that’s a big improvement compared to less than 20% without the added layer.
+However the addition of the L-glutathione prevented the other materials in the solar cell from oxidizing, which kept the cells at over 80% efficiency even after 1,000 hours of continuous use – that’s a big improvement compared to less than 20% without the added layer.

 So, Yang and his team have come up with a solution that could help make agrivoltaics more efficient and sustainable.
 It’s exciting to see how science and technology are working together to address some of our biggest challenges!